mehedihasanmondol/ai-ecommerce-blog/editor-task-management.md

     - ✅ Changed arrows to always visible (opacity-based disabled state)
     - ✅ Left arrow: faded when at start, full opacity when scrollable
     - ✅ Right arrow: faded when at end, full opacity when scrollable
+    - ✅ Fixed product images not showing (changed path to image_path)
+    - ✅ Updated recommended-slider.blade.php to use image_path
+    - ✅ Updated product-card.blade.php to use image_path
+    - ✅ Cleared view cache

 ## Pending Tasks 📋